LEMON: A Large Endoscopic MONocular Dataset and Foundation Model for Perception in Surgical Settings: Experiments

 \textbf{Surgical action recognition.} We use CholecT50~\cite{Nwoye2022Rendezvous:Videos} as the downstream dataset.
 Surgical action labels are annotated at frame level, enabling multiple actions occur simultaneously.
 We use a linear head for both the linear probing and full fine-tuning settings and apply the same metrics as in the surgical tool presence detection task.

 \textbf{Surgical semantic segmentation.} We employ the CholecSeg8k~\cite{Hong2020CholecSeg8k:Cholec80} dataset, which contains pixel-wise semantic annotations for each frame.
 The experiments are conducted in full fine-tuning using a feature pyramid network decoder~\cite{Kirillov2019PanopticNetworks}.
-Dice score is reported over all frames in the dataset (see Table~\ref{tab:segmentation}).
+Dice score is reported over all frames (Table~\ref{tab:segmentation}).